Trauma Informed Wellness Services

 - Staff will explore this practice in role playing with each other the three short practices and the one on one sessions.

-Trauma Sensitive Yoga for Wellness and Recovery
+Trauma Sensitive Yoga for Wellness and Recovery for Yoga Teachers and Clinicians

 For more information about the Integrative Healing Group for survivors and/or to host an art exhibit from this program, please call Victim Services Inc at 814-288-4961, or download our informational PDF.